 Like I said, I didn’t get the chance to spend a lot of time playing with each of the products.
 I only get an hour for lunch, people 😉.

 The purchasing process was painless, ordering from a girl with an iPad and picking up moments later behind the counter.
 I’m definitely a fan of the signature pink bubble-wrap Ziploc bag that comes with it, as well as assorted stickers and great samples.

 I hope you learned a little bit, or enjoyed my littly bitty rant about this brand.
 I think that they get a lot of hype and work for a specific look, but they aren’t the end-all-be-all.
 They seem to do a few things well, and I wish them the best!

 Have you tried Glossier?
 I’d love to hear your thoughts below in the comments!

 Shop this post —

 Is Glossier coming to a city near you?
 Find out here at http://whereisglossier.com/ to sign up for updates.

-Or, you can just wait like me for Instagram to be creepy and send you the notification.
+Or,you can just wait like me for Instagram to be creepy and send you an ad for it.